 As for a website or an app, plan some functional tests.
 Put together by your employees or an expert supplier, they are useful for verifying all customer interactions from a technical point of view on the interface being launched or redesigned.

 In most cases, it is generally recommended to do a pilot on some retail outlets.
 The challenge is to measure disparities, understand the experience, perceptions, reactions of consumers and, of course, to identify usability and functional improvements to make before large-scale deployment.

 At this step, user testing should be done in-store.
 A remote UX testing solution such as Ferpection allows you to recruit testers in relevant cities.
 They use their smartphones to record problems encountered as well as positive feedback directly in the interface in SaaS mode.

 Toward the continued improvement of in-store terminals and screens

 Once the large-scale deployment has taken place, enroll in a continuous improvement process by listening to your users and customers.
 Expand the sample and frequency of testing.
 Beyond qualitative testing - the only valid source during the launch/redesign phase - which remains very useful after deployment, think about analytics as well, about AB testing and onsite surveys.
 This helps complement the qualitative data with quantitative data.

 Why do we do all this?
 What's the ROI?

-The challenge of these test is, of course, the profitability of your investment in terms of budget and time, which can be considerable in terms of hardware for digitizing your sales floors.
+The challenge of these tests is, of course, the profitability of your investment in terms of budget and time, which can be huge in terms of hardware for digitizing your sales floors.

 Beyond that, the challenge is the profitability and the long-term health of stores.
 To miss this phygital shift for supermarkets, retail chain stores, shopping malls, cinemas, airports, banks, telecom stores, etc. is a risk that's well internalized by the leaders of these companies.